 British Sign Language (BSL) Interpreters

-At present we do not have BSL interpreters onsite, however if it is something that we are looking into for 2018.
-If this is something that you would be interested in then please do get in contact and let us know.
+At present we do not have BSL interpreters booked for this festival.
+However if this is something that you would be interested in then please get in touch as soon as possible.

 We welcome assistance dogs on the site.
 There will be an area provide for toileting and drinking.